Zontex/osx-glasses-detector/README.md

 ## Overview

-I'm suffering from extreme headaches when I don't put on my reading glasses when I use my laptop, often I either forget or I can't bother putting them on.
-I've decided to make a script that notifies me of each laptop startup to put on my glasses if I don't put them already.
+I experience debilitating headaches when I neglect to wear my reading glasses while using my laptop.
+Unfortunately, I often forget or simply don't feel like putting them on.
+To overcome this challenge, I've created a Python script that serves as a reminder each time I start up my laptop.

-The script is combined from multiple sources into a single code for convenient use, using the openCV object detection model.
+The script, which has been pieced together from various sources, uses the openCV object detection model to detect if I'm wearing my glasses.
+If I'm not, the script will issue a notification, reminding me to put them on for a more comfortable and headache-free experience.

 ## Expected results